Scottish Words Illustrated

 Mother in law and her dog rocket out of the sky to land on her son in law's back on the way up a Corbett.

 “Yer punishment and yer curse for dissin yer betters is tae humph yer inlaw an her dug up iviry Corbett in the land.
 An think yersel lucky I dinni mak it Munros anaw.”
-Translated: humph, hump: … Continue reading Humph. →
+Translate: humph, hump: … Continue reading Humph. →

 compass, dog, hill, kilt, mother in law, mountain, path, poacher, pocket, salmon, stick, umbrella, walk